 HITE Engineering provides Pre-Start Health And Safety Reviews.
 A Pre-Start Health & Safety Review is also known as a PSR or PHSR.
 The Ministry of Labour enacted legislation in Ontario under Section 7 of Regulation 851 for Industrial Establishments on Oct.7, 2000.
 Essentially, this was the Ministry of Labour requiring industry to engage the services of a professional engineer (or industrial hygienist) to review equipment or processes when any one of eight circumstances exist.

 These 8 circumstances are paraphrased as follows:

 What is the Purpose of a PSR?

 “There are many instances of equipment which are presently in an unsafe operating condition.
-The standards of safety are increasing every year.
+The standards of workplace health and safety are increasing every year.
 This process is a means to improve the safety of new or modified equipment, to enhance the visibility of these standards, and to educate.
 The goal is to apply these standards to existing equipment to bring the whole standard up to enhanced levels.”

 What is the Process of a PSR?